rsvim/rfc/6-ColoringSystem.md

 - [Vim's syntax engine](https://github.com/vim/vim/blob/master/src/syntax.c): Vim implements a regex-based syntax engine by itself.
 It is only used by Vim/Neovim.
 - [TextMate](https://macromates.com/manual/en/language_grammars): The TextMate engine is also a regex-based engine, created by the [textmate](https://github.com/textmate/textmate) editor.
 It is widely used by many editors: sublime-text (see [sublime-text syntax definition](https://www.sublimetext.com/docs/syntax.html#include-syntax)), vscode (see [vscode-textmate](https://github.com/microsoft/vscode-textmate)), atom (see [first-mate](https://github.com/atom/first-mate)), etc.
-- [TreeSitter](https://github.com/tree-sitter/tree-sitter): The treesitter engine is a parser-framework engine.
+- [TreeSitter](https://github.com/tree-sitter/tree-sitter): The TreeSitter engine is a parser-framework engine.
 Different from the regex-based engine, it actually implements each parser for each programming language.
 It is actively maintained and also popular in many editors: helix (see [helix runtime files](https://github.com/helix-editor/helix/tree/master/runtime)), zed (see [zed extensions](https://github.com/zed-industries/zed/tree/main/extensions) and [zed languages crate](https://github.com/zed-industries/zed/tree/main/crates/languages/src)).

 The syntax engine is directly built inside the editor, while it has a separate syntax config file that defines how to parse the language source code.

 - For vim, it embeds all the syntax configs in its [runtime/syntax](https://github.com/vim/vim/tree/master/runtime/syntax) folder.
 Every language has its `.vim` syntax file, for example [c.vim](https://github.com/vim/vim/blob/master/runtime/syntax/c.vim), [cpp.vim](https://github.com/vim/vim/blob/master/runtime/syntax/cpp.vim), [python.vim](https://github.com/vim/vim/blob/master/runtime/syntax/python.vim).
 - For sublime-text, it has the [sublimehq/Packages](https://github.com/sublimehq/Packages).
 Each language has its `.sublime-syntax` config file, for example [C.sublime-syntax](https://github.com/sublimehq/Packages/blob/master/C%2B%2B/C.sublime-syntax), [C++.sublime-syntax](https://github.com/sublimehq/Packages/blob/master/C%2B%2B/C%2B%2B.sublime-syntax), [Python.sublime-syntax](https://github.com/sublimehq/Packages/blob/master/Python/Python.sublime-syntax).
 - For vscode, it embeds the [extensions](https://github.com/microsoft/vscode/tree/main/extensions) folder.
 Each language has its `.tmLanguage.json` config file, for example [c.tmLanguage.json](https://github.com/microsoft/vscode/blob/main/extensions/cpp/syntaxes/c.tmLanguage.json), [cpp.tmLanguage.json](https://github.com/microsoft/vscode/blob/main/extensions/cpp/syntaxes/cpp.tmLanguage.json), [python.tmLanguage.json](https://github.com/microsoft/vscode/blob/main/extensions/python/syntaxes/MagicPython.tmLanguage.json).
-- For treesitter (zed/helix), it has a community to maintain [a list of parsers](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers) for each programming languages.
+- For TreeSitter (zed/helix), it has a community to maintain [a list of parsers](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers) for each programming languages.
 Each language has its parser.

 A syntax config helps the editor detect the source code text file by the file type/extension, i.e. it maps the file type to its syntax definition.

 Regex-based engines (vim, textmate) syntax files are mostly config files like json/yaml/xml.
-While treesitter parser is a `parser.c` that implements the tokenizer parser for the language, and it needs to compile (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) and load into the editor to work with treesitter.
+While TreeSitter parser is a `parser.c` that implements the tokenizer parser for the language, and it needs to compile (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) and load into the editor to work with TreeSitter.

 Once source code text file are parsed into tokens, these syntax information are also been used by other functions/features of the editor.
 For example textobjects (vim's [textobjects](https://vimhelp.org/motion.txt.html#text-objects), helix's [textobjects](https://docs.helix-editor.com/textobjects.html)), indents, and other syntax related features.